BanceDev/QuakePrism/README.md

 ```
 git clone --recursive
 ```
-run the make command in the QuakePrism directory and it will output to a build directory.
+Run the make command in the QuakePrism directory and it will output to a build directory.
+The makefile currently supports linux and linux cross compile fully.
+It has not been tested on windows and there are currently no plans to make visual studio compatibility.
+Feel free to contribute better cross platform support in a pull request; it would be much appreciated.

 ## Contributing
 - For bug reports and feature suggestions please use [issues](https://github.com/BanceDev/QuakePrism/issues).